Dominion Voting Systems

-Dominion Voting Systems Corporation is a company that produces and sells electronic voting hardware and software, including voting machines and tabulators, in Canada and the United States.
-The company's headquarters are in Toronto, Ontario, where it was founded, and Denver, Colorado.
-It develops software in offices in the United States, Canada, and Serbia.

-Dominion produces electronic voting machines, which allow voters to cast their votes electronically as well as optical scanning devices used to tabulate paper ballots.
+Dominion Voting Systems Corporation was a North American company that produced and sold electronic voting hardware and software, including voting machines and tabulators, in Canada and the United States.
+In 2025, Scott Leiendecker purchased the company under a new company called Liberty Vote.
+The company's headquarters was in Toronto, Ontario, where it was founded, and Denver, Colorado.
+It developed software in offices in the United States, Canada, and Serbia.
+Dominion produced electronic voting machines, which allowed voters to cast their votes electronically, and optical scanning devices used to tabulate paper ballots.
 Dominion voting machines have been used in countries around the world, primarily in Canada and the United States.
-Dominion systems are employed in Canada's major party leadership elections, and they are also employed across the nation in local and municipal elections.
-Dominion products have been increasingly used in the United States in recent years.
+Dominion systems were employed in Canada's major party leadership elections, and across the nation in local and municipal elections.

+Dominion products had been increasingly used in the United States.
 In the 2020 United States presidential election, equipment manufactured by Dominion was used to process votes in twenty-eight states, including the swing states of Wisconsin and Georgia.

-The company was subjected to extensive attention following the 2020 election, in which then-president Donald Trump was defeated by Joe Biden, with Trump and various surrogates promoting conspiracy theories, which falsely alleged that Dominion was part of an international cabal that stole the election from Trump, and that it used its voting machines to transfer millions of votes that had been cast for Trump instead to Biden.
+The company was the subject of extensive attention following the election, in which incumbent president Donald Trump was defeated by Joe Biden, with Trump and various surrogates promoting conspiracy theories that falsely alleged that Dominion was part of an international cabal that stole the election from Trump, and that it used its voting machines to transfer millions of votes that had been cast for Trump instead to Biden.
 There was no evidence supporting these claims, which have been debunked by various groups including election technology experts, government and voting industry officials, and the Cybersecurity and Infrastructure Security Agency (CISA).
-These conspiracy theories were further discredited by hand recounts of the ballots cast in the 2020 presidential elections in Georgia and Wisconsin; the hand recounts in these states found that Dominion voting machines had accurately tabulated votes, that any error in the initial tabulation was instead caused by human error, and that Biden had defeated Trump in both battleground states.
+The conspiracy theories were further discredited by hand recounts of the ballots cast in the 2020 presidential elections in Georgia and Wisconsin; the hand recounts in these states found that Dominion voting machines had accurately tabulated votes, that any error in the initial tabulation was instead caused by human error, and that Biden had defeated Trump in both swing states.